middleton2020/JsonTools/README.md

 `// With only one deciaml field, we can simply assign that.
 We identify it as a decimal because it has no quotes, but does have a decimal point.`

-`public static object ClassSetDecimal(string inpName, decimal inpValue, object inpObject, string inpPath)`
+`public static object SetDecimal(string inpName, decimal inpValue, object inpObject, string inpPath)`

 `{`